Difference Between WebSocket and Socket.io

 - Currently, AFAIK is the most used one and easier to help with vanilla web sockets.

-Head To Head Comparison Between WebSocket vs Socket.io (Infographics)
+Head To Head Comparison Between WebSocket and Socket.io (Infographics)

 Below is the top 5 comparison of WebSocket vs Socket.io: